Khushi11295/Dataset-Interpretation-for-Neoplastic-Disease/README.md

-This project focuses on analyzing clinical datasets related to neoplastic (tumor-related) diseases.
-The primary goal is to clean, process, and interpret the data using statistical and machine learning techniques to classify neoplasms and identify key trends.
-Additionally, the project includes visualizations to make the findings accessible and insightful for healthcare stakeholders.
+📖 Overview

+This project involves interpreting and analyzing clinical datasets associated with neoplastic diseases.
+By leveraging machine learning and data visualization techniques, it aims to:

+Classify neoplasms efficiently.

+Highlight key clinical features and trends.

+Provide actionable insights for healthcare professionals.

-Features
+✨ Features

-Data cleaning and preprocessing (handling missing values, encoding, normalization)
+🧹 Automated Data Cleaning and Preprocessing

-Exploratory Data Analysis (EDA) to uncover trends and patterns
+📊 Exploratory Data Analysis (EDA) and Visualization

-Machine learning models for classification of neoplastic diseases

-Automation of repetitive data tasks using Python scripts

-Visualization of results using Tableau and Matplotlib/Seaborn

-Collaboration with domain experts for result validation and interpretation

-Tech Stack

-Languages: Python, SQL

-Libraries: Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn

-Visualization Tools: Tableau

-Database: PostgreSQL (for structured storage and querying)
+🤖 Machine Learning Models for Classification

+🛠️ Automation of Repetitive Data Tasks (Python scripts)

+📈 Interactive Dashboards with Tableau

-Key Results
+📊 Key Results

-Achieved high accuracy (e.g., 90%+) in classification of specific neoplastic types using Random Forest and Logistic Regression.
+✅ Achieved 90%+ accuracy in classification using Random Forest and Logistic Regression models.

-Identified important clinical features (such as age, tumor size, biomarker levels) correlated with disease types.
+🔍 Identified critical clinical features such as tumor size, age, and biomarker levels.

-Built automated data pipelines to streamline dataset updating and model retraining.
+⚡ Built automated pipelines for dataset updates and model retraining.

+📈 Created insightful visual dashboards for non-technical stakeholders.